bulletfactory/grafana-arcade-app/README.md

-# The Color of Monitoring
+# Shall We Play a Game?